ianmcburnie/a11y-first-workshop/README.md

 1. Wrap iframe in `<aside role="Complementary">`

 ### Part 3

-### Textbox

-1. Add form tag to banner
-1. Add textbox to form
-1. Demo that textbox is focusable by default
-1. Demo how arrow key behaviour on textbox is different than on link.
-1. Enter search term and press ENTER.
-ENTER key should always submit form (even with no submit button).
-1. Add placeholder text of 'search' to textbox
-1. Demo placeholder with screen reader
-1. Add label to textbox.
-Change placeholder text to ('iPhone 7')
-1. Demo textbox and label
-1. Replace label tag with an aria-label attribute on input
-1. Demo textbox and aria-label
-1. Talk about arrow key behaviour and 'forms mode' of screen reader.
-1. Screen reader announces control value, label, type
-1. Add `autofocus` attribute to textbox
-1. Add Skin CSS `<link rel="stylesheet" href="https://ir.ebaystatic.com/cr/v/c1/skin/v2.6.2/css/textbox.min.css"/>`
-1. Wrap textbox with skin markup `<span class="textbox textbox--small">..</span>`

-### Listbox

-Do not call a listbox a 'dropdown'!
-The term 'dropdown' is too ambiguous.
-The term 'dropdown' only describes the visual appearance of the control, and could be confused with a menu or any other kind of overlay.
-Use the correct term which describes the actual *purpose* of the control, which is listbox (or select).
-The purpose of a listbox (or select) is to select a value that will be sent to the server via form submit.

-1. Add listbox and aria-label after textbox
-1. ENTER key does not submit form.
-1. SPACE or ARROW key expands.
-1. ARROW keys highlight options, ENTER or SPACE selects.
-1. Screen reader announces control value, label, type
-1. Add Skin CSS:
-    * `<link rel="stylesheet" href="https://ir.ebaystatic.com/cr/v/c1/skin/v2.6.2/css/iconfont.min.css"/>`
-    * `<link rel="stylesheet" href="https://ir.ebaystatic.com/cr/v/c1/skin/v2.6.2/css/listbox.min.css"/>`
-1. Wrap listbox with skin markup `<span class="listbox listbox--small listbox--no-label" id="gh-cat-listbox">..</span>`

-### Submit Button

-1. Add `<input type="submit" value="Search" />` after listbox
-1. Notice that mouse hand cursor does not show for buttons.
-1. Screen reader announces button value/label and type
-1. Demo SPACEBAR and ENTER key behaviour
-1. Add `action="search_results.html"` to form
-1. Demo that form submits an HTTP GET request by default.
-A submit button is the only button that should navigate to a new URL in this way.
-1. Demo that keyboard navigation starts from top of new page
-1. Add reset button after submit button and demo it's behaviour
-1. Remove submit button (we don't need it)
-1. Add Skin CSS `<link rel="stylesheet" href="https://ir.ebaystatic.com/cr/v/c1/skin/v2.6.2/css/button.min.css"/>`
-1. Add skin classes to button `class="btn btn--small btn--primary"`

-### Search Landmark

-1. Add `role=search` to form
-1. Demo new search landmark in screen reader
-1. Add class="grid__group" to header

-## Part 4

 Now we start looking at buttons that open different types of overlays.